AllenHeartcore/ECE411_UIUC23fa/mp4/doc/mp4cp3.md

     - We need a specific function to index the PHT.
 For global branch predictor, we use the BHR to index the PHT, and the PHT will give us the prediction result.
     - We need a finite state machine to update the PHT

+### GBP Testing Strategy

 For testing a global branch predictor in a SystemVerilog environment, the strategy should be focused on thoroughly evaluating its prediction accuracy and response under various scenarios.
 Here's a detailed testing strategy:

-**Initialization and Baseline Setup:**
+1. **Initialization and Baseline Setup**
-- **Initialize Test Environment**: Start by initializing all inputs and control signals.
+    - **Initialize Test Environment:** Start by initializing all inputs and control signals.
 Ensure that the global branch predictor (GBP) is in a known state before beginning tests.
-- **Reset Sequence**: Apply a reset to the GBP to verify it returns to its default state correctly.
+    - **Reset Sequence:** Apply a reset to the GBP to verify it returns to its default state correctly.
 This step is crucial for ensuring consistent test conditions.

-**Test Different Branch Scenarios:**
+2. **Test Different Branch Scenarios**
-- **Branch Taken Tests**: Simulate scenarios where branches are predominantly taken.
+    - **Branch Taken Tests:** Simulate scenarios where branches are predominantly taken.
 Vary the patterns of branches (like consecutive takens, alternating, etc.) to evaluate how quickly and accurately the GBP adapts its prediction.
-- **Branch Not Taken Tests**: Similarly, simulate scenarios with mostly not-taken branches, again with varying patterns.
+    - **Branch Not Taken Tests:** Similarly, simulate scenarios with mostly not-taken branches, again with varying patterns.
-- **Mixed Branch Behavior**: Test with a mix of taken and not-taken branches in unpredictable patterns to evaluate the GBP's performance under realistic and complex scenarios.
+    - **Mixed Branch Behavior:** Test with a mix of taken and not-taken branches in unpredictable patterns to evaluate the GBP's performance under realistic and complex scenarios.

-**Evaluate Learning and Adaptation:**
+3. **Evaluate Learning and Adaptation**
-- **Testing Learning Ability**: Evaluate how well the GBP learns from historical branch outcomes.
+    - **Testing Learning Ability:** Evaluate how well the GBP learns from historical branch outcomes.
 This can be done by repeating certain branch patterns and observing if the prediction accuracy improves over time.
-- **Adaptation to Changing Patterns**: Test the GBP's ability to adapt to changes in branch behavior.
+    - **Adaptation to Changing Patterns:** Test the GBP's ability to adapt to changes in branch behavior.
 For example, after a long sequence of taken branches, switch to not-taken branches and assess how quickly the GBP adjusts its predictions.

-**Stress Testing:**
+4. **Stress Testing**
-- **Rapid Changes in Branch Directions**: Apply rapidly changing branch directions to test the GBP's responsiveness and stability.
+    - **Rapid Changes in Branch Directions:** Apply rapidly changing branch directions to test the GBP's responsiveness and stability.
-- **High-Frequency Branch Updates**: Test with branch updates at a high frequency to assess the GBP's performance under pressure and its ability to keep up with quick changes.
+    - **High-Frequency Branch Updates:** Test with branch updates at a high frequency to assess the GBP's performance under pressure and its ability to keep up with quick changes.

 ![global branch predictor](./figures/global_branch_predictor.png)